Articles

 Date: 16th February 2023

-Lymphoedema is a chronic (long-term) disorder that results in tissue swelling due to an accumulation of protein-rich fluid, which is typically discharged through the lymphatic system of the body.
+Lymphoedema is a chronic disorder that results in tissue swelling due to a build-up of protein-rich fluid, called lymph, which is discharged through the lymphatic system of the body.
 Although it typically affects the arms or legs, it can also happen in the chest wall, abdomen, neck, or genitalia.

-Severe lymphedema can impair motion in the affected limb, raise the risk of sepsis and skin infections, and cause skin abnormalities and disintegration.
+Severe Lymphoedema can impair motion in the affected limb, raise the risk of sepsis and skin infections, and cause skin abnormalities and disintegration.

 Lymphoedema is caused by a malfunction of the lymphatic system.
 This is a system of arteries and glands found all over the body.
-One of its main jobs is to remove extra fluid from tissues and aid in the fight against infection.
+Its function is to remove excess fluid from tissues and fight infection (this is why your Lymph nodes swell when you are unwell).

 Lymphoedema may result from the lymphatic system developing improperly, being damaged, or having more fluid than normal in the bodily tissues.